ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Like in the "coap_oscore" profile {{RFC9203}}, also in this profile a client (C) and a resource server (RS) use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect their communications, but this profile uses the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{RFC9528}} to establish the OSCORE Security Context.
 The processing of requests for specific protected resources is identical to what is defined in the "coap_oscore" profile.

 When using this profile, C accesses protected resources hosted at RS with the use of an access token issued by a trusted authorization server (AS) and bound to an authentication credential of C. This differs from the "coap_oscore" profile, where the access token is bound to a symmetric key used to derive the OSCORE Security Context.

-Whereas {{RFC9200}} recommends the use of CBOR Web Tokens (CWTs) {{RFC8392}} as access tokens, this profile requires it, see {{access-token}}.
+Whereas {{RFC9200}} recommends the use of CBOR Web Tokens (CWTs) {{RFC8392}} as access tokens, this profile requires it (see {{access-token}}).
+Furthermore, this profile requires that, for messages exchanged between C and AS to request and provide an access token, the payload is encoded in CBOR {{RFC8949}} (see {{c-as}} and {{as-c}}), which ACE already requires if CoAP is used (see {{Section 5 of RFC9200}}) and already recommends otherwise (see {{Section 3 of RFC9200}}).

 An authentication credential can be a raw public key, e.g., encoded as a CWT Claims Set (CCS, {{RFC8392}}); or a public key certificate, e.g., encoded as an X.509 certificate {{RFC5280}} or as a CBOR encoded X.509 certificate (C509, {{I-D.ietf-cose-cbor-encoded-cert}}); or a different type of data structure containing the public key of the peer in question.